Close Menu

 However, the report noted that “the FTC’s proposal faces resistance from employers in all industries, including hospitals and private equity-backed medical groups that employ thousands of physicians, nurse practitioners, and other medical professionals.”
 As such, “business and hospital groups are likely to sue to block the rule, arguing that Congress hasn’t authorized the commission to regulate noncompete clauses.”
 Although “there is bipartisan support in Congress for legislation that would restrict noncompete clauses and authorize FTC action, the bill hasn’t advanced,” and “similar legislation stalled in past years.”

-Uncertainty regarding the proposed FTC rule is likely to continue well into at least 2024.
+Uncertainty regarding the proposed FTC rule (which is now final – see below) is likely to continue well into at least 2024 and probably beyond.
 Additionally, a bipartisan group of U.S. senators recently introduced the Workforce Mobility Act of 2023, which, if passed, would also prohibit the use of non-competition provisions across the nation.
-As of this writing, it is unknown whether this federal legislation will be enacted or when it will become effective.
+As of this writing, it is unknown whether this or similar federal legislation will be enacted or when it will become effective.

 On December 7, 2023, HHS, the FTC, and the U.S. Department of Department of Justice announced several new actions to promote competition in healthcare and support lower prescription drug costs.
 The actions included launching a public inquiry into how private equity and other corporations’ increasing power and control of healthcare is affecting Americans; identifying anticompetitive “roll ups” (a strategy in which a series of small acquisitions can lead to market consolidation and contribute to worse patient outcomes); and increasing ownership transparency.